Turkey's bitter election battle nears decision day - ExBulletin

 Turkey’s bitter election battle nears decision day

-Istanbul (AFP) Turkey on Friday reached the home stretch of a bitter presidential campaign that has seen Recep Tayyip Erdogan and his secular rival exploit fears over Kurdish migrants and militants.
+Istanbul, Turkey (AFP) — Turkey on Friday reached the home stretch of a bitter presidential campaign that has seen Recep Tayyip Erdogan and his secular rival exploit fears over Kurdish migrants and militants.

 Erdogan appears on track to extend two decades of his Islamic style of rule until 2028 in Sunday’s runoff.